 I’ve been having more fun using Cricut’s new product, Infusible Ink.
 This time I wanted to figure out a way to transfer my daughter’s artwork onto a tote to make a gift and it worked!

 This opens up so many possibilities!
 I have always made Father’s Day T-shirts with my kids’ artwork but the transfers grow faint.
-I’m excited next year to have them use the Infusible Ink markers so that they will never fade!
+I’m excited next year to have them use the Infusible Ink markers on shirts so that they will never fade!

 Materials Needed for Flower Tote

 Disclosure: This post contains affiliate links from Amazon and/or Cricut.com.
 I receive a small commission at no cost to you when you make a purchase using my links (purple text).

 - Cricut cutting machine – always check prices between Cricut.com and Amazon (click links to compare!)

 - Cricut Infusible Ink markers

 - laser copy paper